sigstore/sigstore-website/content/docs/what_is_sigstore.md

 ### Can I use the transparency log on its own?

-Sure, anyone can stand up a rekor instance (rekor is the name of the transparency log project under sigstore).
+Sure, anyone can stand up a Rekor instance (Rekor is the name of the transparency log project under sigstore).
 We originally planned to just run a t-log, but then we realised not many were likely to use it as the whole signing UX [is less than desirable](https://latacora.micro.blog/2019/07/16/the-pgp-problem.html).
 So we extended the project to include an 'easy to use' signing system.
-So we very much intend to keep rekor in its current state where it can be run in on its own.
-So if you perform your own signing, you can just use rekor on its own.
+So we very much intend to keep Rekor in its current state where it can be run in on its own.
+So if you perform your own signing, you can just use Rekor on its own.

 Rekor has a pluggable PKI and support present for the following: